rickb777/negotiator/README.md

 ```

 This can be used for `Accept-Language`, `Accept-Charset` and `Accept-Encoding`, as well as `Accept`.
 The negotiator in this API uses the `Accept` header only, though.

+## Acknowledgement

+Many thanks to Jonathan Channon (https://github.com/jchannon) for the original concepts and work on which this was based.